KevinLiao159/MyDataSciencePortfolio/README.md

 Use matrix factorization technique to reduce dimensionality and sparsity, as well as capturing user information in user latent factors and item information in item latent factors

+> Implementations

+I choose to use two types of different ML algos to build two separate movie recommendation engines and compare their performance and results respectively.
+The following is the list of my ML algos to implement movie recommendation engine
+* Alternating Least Squares (ALS) Matrix Factorization
+* Deep Learning Approach
+  * Generalized Matrix Factorization (GMF)
+  * Multi-Layer Perceptron (MLP)
+  * Neural Matrix Factorization (NeuMF)

+> Datasets

+I use [MovieLens Small Datasets](https://grouplens.org/datasets/movielens/latest/).
+This dataset (ml-latest-small) describes 5-star rating and free-text tagging activity from MovieLens, a movie recommendation service.
+It contains 100004 ratings and 1296 tag applications across 9125 movies.

 ### Movie Recommendation Engine Development in Apache Spark